AgnikMukherjee/quiz/README.md

 🧠 AI Integration Note
 We use the DeepSeek R1 model via OpenRouter.
 You need to generate an API key and configure the .env file to use AI quiz generation and answer explanations.

-Free to use, no OpenAI key required!
+Free to use , unlimited requests !